Yandex Cloud

 • With the admin-cloud admin user.

-• With Auto create topics enable activated.
+• With the Auto create topics enable property enabled.

 1. If you do not have Terraform yet, install it.